CommerceExperts/searchhub-docs/docs/smartquery/user-stories.rst

 Technical hint
   - You can utilize the `bypass`_ feature of smartQuery by wrapping the query in quotes.
 This prevents mapping, and, upon submission, the quotes will be removed.
-  - If a `direct integration`_ is implemented, the utility function `io.searchhub.smartquery.util.QueryAssessment.isOnlyWordReorder` can be used to prevent query correction feedback when the original and corrected queries contain the same words in a different order.
+  - If a `java integration`_ is done, the utility function `io.searchhub.smartquery.util.QueryAssessment.isOnlyWordReorder` can be used to prevent query correction feedback when the original and corrected queries contain the same words in a different order.

 Potential correction alternatives